-We also considered how NZICA developed and implemented strategies to address or mitigate issues of non-compliance and concerns identified through its own monitoring, from complaints processes and from FMA referrals.
-In all instances we considered whether monitoring and outcomes addressed focus areas and desired outcomes of the FMA's current plan for oversight and regulation of auditors.
+We also considered how NZICA developed and implemented strategies to address or mitigate issues of non-compliance and concerns identified through its own monitoring, and from complaints processes and FMA referrals.
+In all instances we considered whether monitoring and outcomes aligned with focus areas and desired outcomes of the FMA's current plan for oversight and regulation of auditors.

-We observed enhancements to NZICA's monitoring and general oversight procedures in response to our previous recommendations, and made recommendations to NZICA in relation to its risk assessments and monitoring of auditors determined to be high risk.
+We observed that NZICA undertakes a risk-based approach to monitoring auditors and audit firms by applying a risk rating to all FMC-licensed auditors in accordance with its protocols, to inform the monitoring activity.
+We made recommendations to NZICA in relation to enhancing processes for risk rating assessments.
 We concluded NZICA's monitoring and general oversight systems to be adequate and effective in the review period.